 Janitor, Founding Member

-Simon Brind is a writer and larp designer working in London.
+Simon Brind is an academic and writer working in London.
 His interests lie in the way that larp can be used to tell a collective story with multiple authors and multiple endings.

 Sagalinn Tangen is a second generation larp designer, who focuses on storytelling and world building.
 Before turning 20 she set up her first Nordic Larp Production on her own.
 She is interested in how larp can be used as a tool for self-discovery and exploration, and believes there is a story hidden in everything - from the way we move to a piece of music, to the frequency with which we blink.